SUEPPhysics/SUEPLimits/README.md

 This section sits on top of the Combine tools and is run in 4 sections.
 Make sure that the combine tools are up to date.

-## 1. Configuration: cross sections and histograms
+## 1. Configuration: normalizations and samples

-Before we make cards, we need to set up the cross sections for the signal samples, and the list of histograms that are used as inputs for the cards for each year.
+Before we make cards, we need to set up the normalizations (cross sections, branching ratios, and k-factors) for the signal samples, and the list of samples for each era.
+These, and some files to produce them, are stored in `config/`.

+For the normalizations, add them for each sample to the `config/xsections_ERA.json` files.
+These are common between analyses.

+For the list of samples, you need to create a `.yaml` file for each era specific to each analysis.
+This configuration can differ between the different SUEP analyses.
+The basic components, needed to be compatible with the common script to run datacard-maker (`runcards.py`), are:

+- Each key is a sample name, which is turn a dictionary containing
+- a `type` key, which specifies if the sample is `signal` or `data`

+This file is usually read in by the datacard-maker, which is different for each analysis, so the rest of the configuration files can differ between analyses.
+What is also commonly found in these files are:

+- A `files` key, containing a list of paths to files containing histograms for each sample
+- A  `sample` key, which is used since signal samples may have different names in different eras, but we want to combine them across eras

-Run `make_yaml.py` which will produce a .yaml file for each year containing a list of histogram files for each sample.
+The production of the `.yaml` file can be 'automated'.
+For example, for the offline analysis, `config/make_offline_yaml.py` will produce a .yaml file for each year containing a list of histogram files for each sample.
 You will need to configure the parameters of this script, such as the input directory, the channel, etc.
-This script will ***NOT*** inform you if some histograms files are missing, make sure that they're all there when you produce them!

-To make the cross section list, you can use `make_xsec.py`.

 ## 2. Creating Datacards